 There is a very simple way to figure out how much concrete you need when pouring concrete.
 Like many construction materials, concrete is measured and sold in cubic yards.
 In the construction industry, you will hear people talking about how many yards of concrete they need, or how many yards they poured.
 With a few measurements and some simple math, you can figure out how many yards of concrete you need for your project.

 Of course, when the word, "math" rears its ugly head in a discussion, the last word that comes into the heads of some folks is "simple."
-Never fear: I have provided the formula that you will need to work with below, so that all you need to do is to plug in some measurements.
-I even offer examples to further allay the fears of the truly mathophobic.
+Never fear the provided formula that you need to work with is below so that all you need to do is to plug in some measurements.

-Formula to Use to Calculate How Much Concrete You Need
+Formula Used to Calculate How Much Concrete You Need

 (L'xW'xH') / 27 = cubic yards of concrete needed